bbauska/Coursera-Bootstrap/README.md

 -   Become familiar with the basic features of Bootstrap

-**Note**: For those of you who are already familiar with Bootstrap 3, [[here]{.underline}](http://getbootstrap.com/docs/4.0/migration/) is an overview from the Bootstrap 4 documentation on the major changes in Bootstrap 4 compared to Bootstrap 3.
+<b>Note</b>: For those of you who are already familiar with Bootstrap 3,
+[[here]{.underline}](http://getbootstrap.com/docs/4.0/migration/) is an
+overview from the Bootstrap 4 documentation on the major changes in Bootstrap 4 compared to Bootstrap 3.